syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

 12. Perform required valid user-action in the application.

-    N> Whenever the user performs any action involving the Syncfusion control used in the application, the SwfConfig file maps the control to the corresponding DLL.
+    N> Whenever you perform any action involving the Syncfusion control used in the application, the SwfConfig file maps the control to the corresponding DLL.

-    The DLL renders the correct method names of the Syncfusion namespace that will be called respective to the user-actions performed.
+    The DLL renders the correct method names of the Syncfusion namespace that is called respective to the user-actions performed.
-    These method names are then recorded and displayed in the screen behind the running application, as shown below.
+    These method names are then recorded and displayed in the screen behind the running application, as shown here.